-Electricity powers the daily lives people and is the foundation of all social and economic activity.
+Electricity powers the daily lives of people and is the foundation of all social and economic activity.
 All aspects of production and consumption across all value chains rely on electrical power, for production, manufacture, transport, storage, amongst other support services.
 Electrical engineering involves the design, building and maintenance of electrical systems for the generation and use of electrical energy.

 Often working as part of a team of specialised engineers, electrical engineers can work in between offices, power plants and substations.
 They could also work in production and manufacturing plants.